Publications and Presentations

 2024.
 “Massification, Debility, and 40 Years of Crisis in Bhopal w/ Jiya Pandya (05/16/24),” in Death Panel by Beatrice Adler-Bolton and Jules Gill-Peterson. https://www.deathpanel.net/transcripts/bhopal-jiya-pandya

-NB: If you are interested in my work and any of it is behind a paywall or are incompatible with screen-readers or other access technology, please feel free to reach out to me.
+NB: A more extensive list of my presentations and publications can be found in my CV, which is available on request.
+If you are interested in my work and any of it is behind a paywall or are incompatible with screen-readers or other access technology, please feel free to reach out to me.
 I will be happy to email you an accessible PDF link for the article.